Trump set to speak from Florida after arraignment | The New Daily

 Before the indictment, the grand jury heard evidence about a $US130,000 ($195,000) payment to adult film actor Stormy Daniels in the waning days of the 2016 presidential campaign.

-Ms Daniels has said she was paid to keep silent about a sexual encounter she had with Trump in 2006.
-Trump has denied any such encounter.
+Ms Daniels has said she was paid to keep silent about a sexual encounter she had with Mr Trump in 2006.
+Mr Trump has denied any such encounter.

-Word of the indictment surfaced on Thursday though the specific charges against Trump arising from the investigation led by Manhattan District Attorney Alvin Bragg, a Democrat, have not been made public.
+Word of the indictment surfaced late last week.
+But the specific charges against Mr Trump arising from the investigation led by Manhattan District Attorney Alvin Bragg, a Democrat, are yet to be made public.

 “We’re not doing anything at the arraignment because that would be showmanship and nothing more – because we haven’t even seen the indictment,” Mr Tacopina said.

-Mr Tacopina said Trump’s lawyers would dissect the indictment once it was made public and would look at “every potential issue” to challenge.
+He said Mr Trump’s lawyers would dissect the indictment once it was made public and would look at “every potential issue” to challenge.

-Trump plans to deliver remarks at his Mar-a-Lago estate in Palm Beach on Tuesday night, his office said on Sunday.
+Elsewhere, Mr Trump’s office said on Saturday the former president planned to deliver remarks at his Mar-a-Lago estate in Palm Beach later on Tuesday.

 A campaign source said the Republican businessman-turned-politician was likely to focus on what he felt was his political persecution and “the political weaponisation of the justice system to manipulate an election”.

-Trump, who launched his 2024 candidacy in November, plans to fly to New York on Monday from Mar-a-Lago and spend the night at Trump Tower before his court appearance, a person familiar with the matter told Reuters last week.
+Mr Trump, who launched his 2024 candidacy last November, planned to fly to New York on Monday from Mar-a-Lago and spend the night at Trump Tower before his court appearance, a person familiar with the matter told Reuters last week.

-Trump is expected to appear before Justice Juan Merchan in Manhattan.
-Justice Merchan also presided over a criminal trial last year in which Trump’s real estate company was convicted of tax fraud, though Trump himself was not charged.
+He is expected to appear before Justice Juan Merchan in Manhattan.
+Justice Merchan also presided over a criminal trial last year in which Mr Trump’s real estate company was convicted of tax fraud, though Mr Trump himself was not charged.

-Trump on Friday lashed out at Justice Merchan, saying the judge hates him and treated the Trump Organization “viciously”.

 “I think it’s a sad day for America that we have a former president that’s indicted,” Mr Hutchinson said on ABC’s This Week.

-Asked whether Trump should step aside from the race, Mr Hutchinson said, “Well, he should, but at the same time, we know he’s not.”
+Asked whether Mr Trump should step aside from the race, Mr Hutchinson said, “He should, but at the same time, we know he’s not.”

+Far from stepping aside, there are reports that Mr Trump’s indictment will actually aid his 2024 White House bid.
+His campaign was quick to jump on the news of the indictment as a fundraising opportunity, reportedly raking in more than $US4 million in the 24 hours after it was reported.

 Comment on this story